wrroberts/wrroberts.github.io/index.md

 Roalson EH, **Roberts WR**.
 2016.
 Distinct processes drive diversification in different clades of Gesneriaceae. _Systematic Biology_ [[doi]](https://doi.org/10.1093/sysbio/syw012) [[cover image]](https://academic.oup.com/sysbio/article/65/4/i1/1753138) [[pdf]](/pdfs/Syst%20Biol-2016-Roalson-662-84.pdf?raw=true)

+_All photos may be used for educational purposes with proper attribution.
+All articles are available on request.
+All code is on GitHub.
+No content may be used for AI._